pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 <figure class="img" resource="#scholarly_commons_backbone_using_existing_stuff_as_parts" property="schema:sharedContent" typeof="schema:ImageObject">
   <link property="schema:representativeOfPage" resource="schema:True"/>
   <a property="schema:url" href="scholarly_commons_backbone_using_existing_stuff.jpg" title="Click for the whole board"><img property="schema:thumbnail" src="scholarly_commons_backbone_using_existing_stuff_620x.jpg"/></a>
-  <figcaption class="schema:caption">Some thoughts that emerged during the main track of the workshop, which was slowly whittled down to a few people as discussions diverged, and eventually consisted primarily of [Björn Brembs]{lang=nl}, [Jeroen Bosman]{lang=nl}, and [Bianca Kramer]{lang=nl}, on practical pathways toward a scholarly commons using existing tools, organizations, and services.</figcaption>
+  <figcaption class="schema:caption">Some thoughts that emerged during the main track of the workshop, which was slowly whittled down to a few people as discussions diverged, on practical pathways toward a scholarly commons using existing tools, organizations, and services.</figcaption>
 </figure>

 As for the exercise, after the tools went through the 'compliance checking'